wp-slimstat/wp-slimstat/readme.txt

 = Premium Add-ons =
 Visit [our website](http://www.wp-slimstat.com/addons/) for a list of available extensions.

-= Social Media =
-[Like Us](https://www.facebook.com/slimstatistics/) on Facebook and [follow us](https://twitter.com/wp_stats) on Twitter to get the latest news and updates about our plugin.

 = Contribute =
 Slimstat Analytics is an open source project, dependent in large parts on community support.
 You can fork our [Github repository](https://github.com/slimstat/wp-slimstat) and submit code enhancements, bugfixes or provide localization files to let our plugin speak even more languages.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who would like to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.